 Advantages of third-party logistics

-- With 3PLs here is less process for you to resource – no need for storage, setting up picking and packing, or employing staff for fulfilment.
+With 3PLs there is no need for storage, setting up picking and packing, or employing staff for fulfilment.

-- Specialist 3PL providers will be able to expertly streamline the fulfilment process and reduce overhead costs from their large-scale operations.
+Specialist 3PL providers will be able to expertly streamline the shipping process and reduce overhead costs from their large-scale operations.

 Disadvantages of third-party logistics

-- As with dropshipping, you don’t have control over the dispatch and fulfilment process, which if done wrong impacts directly on your business.
+As with dropshipping, you don’t have control over the dispatch and shipping process, which if done badly impacts directly on your business.

 This can be a tricky one to consider, and making the right decision will come down to each individual business and their financial situation.
 It will also hinge on the kind of products they are selling: are they highly specialised, or more of a generic commodity?